cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 provide the name of the block property to utilize.
 In this example, when the iterator will encounter `[a,e)@100` it can skip blocks whose keys are guaranteed to be in [a,e) and whose timestamp interval is < 100.

+TODO(jackson): Expand and rephrase this.

+### CockroachDB implications

+CockroachDB will use range keys to represent an MVCC delete range.
+What will be the MVCCStats contribution of these range keys?

+During a CockroachDB KV range split, CockroachDB reads the the left-hand side of the split, computing stats for the LHS and subtracting the computed stats from the original range's stats to retrieve stats for the RHS.
+The arbitrary physical fragmentation of range keys makes it difficult for this one-sided iteration to determine what range keys, if any, exist on the RHS of the split.

+Possiblities:
+* Range keys don't contribute to `MVCCStats` themselves.
+Additionally, range key fragments may be elided if they cover zero point keys.
+This means that garbage collection does not need to explicitly remove the range keys, only the point keys they deleted.
+Note that this option is clean when paired with `RANGEDEL`s dropping both point and range keys.
+  CockroachDB can issue `RANGEDEL`s whenever it wants to drop a contiguous swath of points, and not worry about the fact that it might also need to update the MVCC stats for the range key.
+* Range keys are considered as a point key on the start key, for the purposes of `MVCCStats`.
+[Is this partial contribution to MVCCStats useful in any way?
+It bears no relationship to whether or not a range might need to be GC'd]